 How Fixed Annuities Help Protect Against Market Volatility

 Market volatility can be stressful—especially when you’re close to or already in retirement.
-Watching your account balance swing up and down makes it hard to plan around a steady monthly income.
-That’s where fixed annuities can help.
+Watching your account balance swing up and down makes it difficult to plan around a steady monthly income.
+When the market drops 15%, 20%, or even 30%, it’s not just a number on a statement—it directly impacts how much you feel comfortable spending.
+For retirees who no longer have a paycheck to replenish losses, volatility creates uncertainty at exactly the stage of life when stability matters most.
+That’s where fixed annuities can play a powerful role.
 They provide a guaranteed interest rate for a set period, along with protection from market losses, so you always know what you’ll earn and what you’ll have available for future income.
+Instead of wondering what the market will do next quarter, you can rely on contractual guarantees backed by the financial strength of an insurance carrier.

-At Diversified Insurance Brokers, we work with retirees and pre-retirees who want to protect their savings without giving up growth entirely.
-Fixed annuities can serve as a “safe money” foundation that complements more market-oriented assets like 401(k)s, IRAs, and brokerage accounts.
-If you’re just starting to explore the basics, our annuities 101 overview is a helpful place to begin.
+At Diversified Insurance Brokers, we work with retirees and pre-retirees who want to protect their savings without completely giving up growth potential.
+Fixed annuities often serve as the “safe money” foundation of a retirement income plan—complementing market-oriented assets such as 401(k)s, IRAs, and brokerage accounts.
+Rather than viewing annuities as replacements for traditional investments, we help clients integrate them strategically.
+If you’re still learning the fundamentals, our Annuities 101 overview explains the core structures and terminology in clear, straightforward language.

 Current Fixed Annuity Rates